alicewon/sporks/README.md

 The purpose is for me to learn and fill in any gaps in my programming knowledge (solidify fundamentals) and apply any new concepts and best practices I learn in order to solidify my understanding in them.
 I also want to become more proficient at JavaScript and React.

-Note: I have gotten stuck in the "planning/designing phase" before so I wanted to reference products that already exist so I don't have to spend too much time deciding how things look or work.
+Note: I have gotten stuck in the "planning/designing phase" before so I wanted to reference products that already exist so I don't have to spend too much time deciding how things look or what they do.
 That way I can get started with coding it out and solving the more interesting problems sooner.
 <br></br>

 ### Things I want to incorporate/learn: